The Subjective Materialist Doctrine of Protagoras

 It is not the same thing to change in quantity and in quality.

-It would be fair to criticize those who hold this view for asserting about the whole material universe what they saw only in a minority even of sensible things.
+The view of the Heraclitean is wrong as they assert for the whole material universe what they saw only in a minority of sensible things.

 And again with regard to the future, as Plato says, surely the opinion of the physician and that of the ignorant man are not equally weighty, for instance, on the question whether a man will get well or not.-And again, among sensations themselves the sensation of a foreign object and that of the appropriate object, or that of a kindred object and that of the object of the sense in question, are not equally authoritative, but in the case of colour sight, not taste, has the authority, and in the case of flavour taste, not sight; each of which senses never says at the same time of the same object that it simultaneously is ‘so and not so’.